90barricade93/VSC-and-G13/readme.md

 ## License

-This code is licensed under the CC 3 license. https://creativecommons.org/licenses/by/3.0/
+This code is licensed under the &ensp; &ensp; &ensp; &ensp; CC 3 license. https://creativecommons.org/licenses/by/3.0/